How-to guide: writing engaging job posts

 Failing to spark someone’s interest in the span of a few short seconds can mean a perfectly qualified professional will skip your job and apply for another.

 Writing fun, smart, incisive job posts is part of our everyday work as recruiters.
-Given that it regularly takes nearly two months days to fill a professional role, you can’t afford to miss out on the right person.
+Given that it regularly takes nearly two months to fill professional roles, you can’t afford to miss out on the right person.

 We’ve developed a system to make each post unique and engaging without the need to spend unnecessary time or energy crafting a literary masterpiece for every role.
 Here’s how it works: